-Today the "Bauhaus and its sites" are part of the UNESCO world outline how the reception of Törten continuously refers to the medial heritage network.1 On UNESCO website it is stated that "between 1919 and 1933 the Bauhaus movement revolutionised architectuframing of Walter Gropius.
-His arguments can be found in different ral and aesthetic thinking and practice in the 20th century."2 As the contexts of the reception ranging from political propaganda in the quote implies, the Bauhaus movement is regarded as embodying 1930s to the current media presentation. unique ideas that changed the history of architecture and design.
-Therefore, each year many tourists travel to the surviving sites of the 2.1 Walter Gropius' design and description of Dessau-Törten Bauhaus School in Weimar, Dessau-Roßlau and Berlin.3 Reflecting Walter Gropius and his architectural office were awarded the task of on the information they learn on site, one could ask: Which meaning designing a new settlement in Dessau in 1926.
-The planning began does the Bauhaus have for visitors today?
-And what do the sites of in the same year and a total of 316 houses, called the Törten housing the movement represent to them? estate, were built until 1928.6 In the original plan, the settlement was As one tries to answer these questions one is guickly confronted composed of individual home units, each of which was assigned a with a vivid reception which inevitably suggests certain images of the garden.7 Gropius organised the houses around the spatial and social Bauhaus as the recipient is influenced by a powerful medial framing centre of the project: the so-called Konsum.8 The actual rows of of the Bauhaus movement.
-Hence, following article aims at reflecting houses of the residential area were built along streets surrounding on the dense framing of the Bauhaus as well as at revealing different the Konsum.
-All of the houses had a flat roof and the neighbouring patterns that can be found within its historical reception of its assohouses were mirror images of each other.
-The mirroring had the ciations.
-The introduced topic is examined by reframing the history of effect that two adjacent façades merged. the housing estate Dessau-Törten which was built by Walter Gropius The structure of the residential area was characterized by clear axes during his time as Master of the Bauhaus School. and geometrical linearity.
-In addition, the confrontation of opposites
+Today the "Bauhaus and its sites" are part of the UNESCO world heritage network.1 On UNESCO website it is stated that "between 1919 and 1933 the Bauhaus movement revolutionised architectural and aesthetic thinking and practice in the 20th century."2 As the quote implies, the Bauhaus movement is regarded as embodying unique ideas that changed the history of architecture and design.
+Therefore, each year many tourists travel to the surviving sites of the Bauhaus School in Weimar, Dessau-Roßlau and Berlin.3 Reflecting on the information they learn on site, one could ask: Which meaning does the Bauhaus have for visitors today?
+And what do the sites of the movement represent to them?

+As one tries to answer these questions one is quickly confronted with a vivid reception which inevitably suggests certain images of the Bauhaus as the recipient is influenced by a powerful medial framing of the Bauhaus movement.
+Hence, following article aims at reflecting on the dense framing of the Bauhaus as well as at revealing different patterns that can be found within its historical reception of its associations.
+The introduced topic is examined by reframing the history of the housing estate Dessau-Törten which was built by Walter Gropius during his time as Master of the Bauhaus School.